weizeming/weizeming.github.io/_pages/about.md

 I am interested in improving the trustworthiness of Machine Learning, specifically focusing on adversarial robustness and explainability.

 # 🔥 News
-- *2023.11*: &nbsp;🎙 I gave a lightening talk on our LLM safety paper at Constellation, Berkeley.
+- *2023.11*: &nbsp;🎙 I gave a lightning talk on our LLM safety paper at Constellation, Berkeley.
 - *2023.10*: &nbsp;🔗 I serve as a fellow of Berkeley AI Safety Initiative for Students (BASIS).
 - *2023.10*: &nbsp;✨ New [preprint](https://arxiv.org/abs/2310.06387) on **LLM Safety** is available at arxiv.
 - *2023.09*: &nbsp;🎖 I received the **Award for Academic Innovation** in the academic year 2022-2023 (**only 1 awardee** among undergraduates in School of Mathematical Sciences, Peking University, **Top 0.1%**).